PX4/PX4-user_guide/en/flying/package_delivery_mission.md

 :::

 This will allow the vehicle to take-off from the package delivery waypoint, since that isn't possible with a RTL waypoint.
 Due to safety reasons([related issue](https://github.com/PX4/PX4-Autopilot/pull/20044)), "Return To Launch" is disabled when vehicle is landed.

+## Manual Control of Gripper in Missions

+If joystick buttons are [configured for the gripper open/close actions]() then these can be triggered manually in a mission or any other mode.

+Note however that if you manually command the gripper to 'Close' position while the package delivery is happening (gripper open action), gripper won't be able to finish the open action.
+The mission will come to a halt for a payload delivery mission item timeout, then resume the mission.